nrdvana/hydralog/doc/format-tsv0.md

 Features:

-  * Common plain text format with almost no formatting requirements
+  * Plain-text tab-separated values format
-  * Every record can be decoded by splitting on tab characters
+  * Each record is stored complete, and can be parsed simply by splitting on TAB
-  * Supports comments for out-of-band information
-  * You can include arbitrary key=value metadata at the start of the file
+  * Arbitrary key=value metadata for the file as a whole
+  * Arbitrary out-of-band information using comments
+  * User-defined fields in message records
   * Every record starts with timestamp, level, and message
   * Timestamp is encoded in text-sortable YYYYMMDD notation
-  * Supports additional user-defined fields

 Limitations:

-  * No data may contain any TAB or line-end characters (i.e. no escaping)
+  * Data may not contain control characters
-  * Changes to the system clock show up in the timestamps
   * Timestamp is verbose
+  * Changes to the system clock create discontinuities in timeline
   * No reduction of redundant messages
   * No reduction of common default values for fields